cubee-cb/linux-vr-compat/README.md

 - Fedora 41 (KDE Plasma, Wayland)
 - WiVRN to connect to the headset and emulate SteamVR.
 - WlxOverlay for desktops and playspace drag.
+    - Space Drag is either stick click, Space Reset is double-click left stick.
+    - Custom build with battery OSC parameters, see my repos for more info on that.
-- Games run through Steam, SteamVR is not installed.
-Use launch arguments provided by WiVRn to run using WiVRn.
+- Most games run through Steam, SteamVR is not installed.
+Using launch arguments provided by WiVRn to make games use it as the VR runtime.
 - Proton: GE-Proton9-18 (unless otherwise specified)

 ### Hardware